What we collect

 Any other new licences or renewed licences after the 1st of April 2016 will be purchased according to the new price system.

 You should put out your bin on the same day as your green refuse bin.
 We don’t run this service over the Christmas period.
 If you prefer, you can take your rubbish to your local household waste and recycling centre.

 All garden waste collected goes to a composting site in Hampshire and is made into organic soil conditioner, widely used in local parks and formal gardens.

 You should try to compost as much of your garden and kitchen waste as possible, as this is better for the environment and saves on fuel and transportation costs.

-What can go in the sack or bin
+What can go in the bin:

 - grass cuttings

 - leaves (small amounts)

 - coal ash

 Complete our Garden Waste application form and return it with your payment (either cheque or debit card details) to: Garden Waste, East Hampshire District Council, Penns Place, Petersfield, Hampshire, GU31 4EX.